microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.Language.md

 diagnostics, or employed to indicate failure and success in traditional testing.

-## Modeling Live System Behavior, with a Language Processor.
+## Modeling Live System Behavior, with a Language Processor

 In this scenario, where a file is being hashed, assume there is a bug in the hashing algorithm.
 For example, the implementation of the hashing